 for any portion or term of training for which the participant has signed a loan as part of financial aid; or

-that were paid by the participant (or another source) before WIOA program registration.
+that were paid by the participant (or another source).

-NLF: With few exceptions (listed under Training Contracts below), Boards must be aware that WIOA requires that training provided to eligible adults and dislocated workers be paid for using ITAs.

-LF: Boards may use ITAs to fund training programs for eligible WIOA in-school and out-of-school youth.Supplemental Nutrition Assistance Program Employment and TrainingTrade Adjustment Assistance
+NLF: Boards must ensure that participants and training providers are informed that WIOA training funds are not available unless an ITA is approved and has been issued to the training provider or eligible participant.

 NLF: Boards must ensure that ITAs for training services are paid only to training providers for approved programs that are included on the statewide ETPL, except where out-of-state training programs are locally approved in accordance with WD Letter 12-19, issued May 2, 2019, and titled “Funding Training Programs Outside of Local Workforce Development Areas through Individual Training Accounts.”